-Risk Effects Mitigation MAATIC rescoping activity Could impact the viability of Monitor.
-Ensure HIE are kept MICM informed and that MAATIC team are updated in MICM Cost inflation Compromises what MICM can Monitor.
-Include contingency. deliver Propose cost savings.
-Explore additional funding Lack of engagement from NMIS, Vision for MICM diverges from Initial consultation work directly SMAS, Interface, Business what key stakeholders would like through MICM business planning Gateway and others to see or through UHI's development of the MAATIC proposal to ensure they are sighted on, and supportive of the proposals =1 6 1111 1 1 1 1 1 being made Lack of co-ordination on design The facility does not meet the Close co-ordination between HIE for facility for MAATIC and MICM needs of one or both projects and UHI on the design and procurement process for Last of museling an appropriate Vision for NAICNA diverses from MAATIC featuring MICM Consultation events with the Lack of productive engagement Vision for MICM diverges from with the business community what the business community would like to see Moray Growth Deal, Business would like to see Assembly and Chamber of Commerce, as well as a broader business survey.
-Ensure involvement with Project Board Competing demands for FBC development and Good co-ordination between the resources across Growth Deal subsequent transition into projects in order to ensure no projects, particularly the three delivery is curtailed. duplication and maximise complementary projects of dentery is curtained. synergies MAATIC, MICM and BE Hub 3,
+Risk Effects Mitigation

+MAATIC rescoping activity Could impact the viability of Monitor.
+Ensure HIE are kept

+MICM informed and that MAATIC team

+are updated in MICM

+Cost inflation Compromises what MICM can Monitor.
+Include contingency.

+deliver Propose cost savings.
+Explore

+additional funding

+Lack of engagement from NMIS, Vision for MICM diverges from Initial consultation work directly

+SMAS, Interface, Business what key stakeholders would like through MICM business planning

+Gateway and others to see or through UHI's development of

+the MAATIC proposal to ensure

+they are sighted on, and

+supportive of the proposals

+being made

+Lack of co-ordination on design The facility does not meet the Close co-ordination between HIE

+for facility for MAATIC and MICM needs of one or both projects and UHI on the design and

+procurement process for

+MAATIC featuring MICM

+Lack of productive engagement Vision for MICM diverges from Consultation events with the

+with the business community what the business community Moray Growth Deal, Business

+would like to see Assembly and Chamber of

+Commerce, as well as a broader

+business survey.
+Ensure

+involvement with Project Board

+Competing demands for FBC development and Good co-ordination between the

+resources across Growth Deal subsequent transition into projects in order to ensure no

+projects, particularly the three delivery is curtailed. duplication and maximise

+complementary projects of synergies

+MAATIC, MICM and BE Hub